HuflattichGra/CS554FinalProject/README.md

 ---

-## Conventions Showcase App
+## Conventions Showcase Website

-A social media platform focused on getting people to discover conventions, showcase their art and hobbies, and engage with others.
+A modern social media platform for discovering conventions, showcasing your art and hobbies, and connecting with like-minded communities.

-For **convention organizers**, the site will be a hub to:
+For **convention organizers**:
-- Publish convention details
+- Create, publish, and manage convention details
-- Link guest profiles
+- Add and manage panelists and attendees
+- Engage with fans via posts and updates
-- Enhance audience engagement
+- Promote your events and attract a wider audience
-- Perform promotional work

 Each convention will have a **feed**, which includes:
-- Posts from organizers
+- Official updates from organizers
-- Updates
+- Guest and panelist posts
-- Posts made by official guests and panelists
+- Community discussions and content

-For **users that aren’t convention organizers**:
+For **Regular Users**:
-- Sign up to have your posts featured and tagged under conventions you are attending
+- Sign up and link your posts to conventions you are attending
-- Promote your merchandise or grow your audience
+- Promote your art, merchandise, or cosplay
+- Grow your following and connect with fans

-**Other users** can:
+**All users** can:
-- Post and tag conventions for hobby-specific feeds
+- Create and tag posts under specific conventions
-- Comment, like, follow, bookmark posts
+- Like, comment, and bookmark posts
-- Give out **virtual currency** to show appreciation
+- Follow creators and keep up with their updates

 ---